Subscribe to updates

 Housing Fire and Building Safety Panel - Wednesday, 28th January, 2026 6.30 pm

-The Housing Fire and Building Safety Panel of Camden Council is scheduled to meet on Wednesday, 28 January 2026.
-The meeting's agenda includes a review of the panel's work over the past year, an update on structural surveys and assessments, and a report on compliance performance.
+The Housing Fire and Building Safety Panel of Camden Council met on Wednesday, 28 January 2026, to review the panel's work over the past year, discuss structural surveys and assessments, and receive updates on compliance performance.
+The panel also reviewed its forward plan for upcoming meetings.

 Annual Report - Work of the Panel & Terms of Reference Review